Bilingual Speech Pathologist Salary and Careers

 1. Complete Bilingual Speech Pathology Education Requirements

-Bilingual speech pathology careers require following the path to becoming a traditional speech pathologist, with a few additional considerations.
+Bilingual speech pathology careers require following the same path as traditional speech pathology, with a few additional considerations.
 According to ASHA, some speech pathology master’s programs offer bilingual training programs, but participation in these programs is not required as long as you meet the skill and language requirements.
-Learn more about the path to becoming a general speech pathologist in our resource, Becoming a Speech Pathologist: A Step by Step Guide.
+Learn more about the path to becoming a general speech pathologist in our resource, Becoming a Speech Pathologist: A Step-by-Step Guide.

 2. Consider a Bilingual Extension Speech Language Pathology Program

-ASHA does not accredit any university programs for bilingual service delivery specifically, but some schools will offer such concentrations or opportunities to earn a certificate in bilingual speech pathology.
+ASHA does not accredit any university programs for bilingual service delivery, meaning MSP is not a separate ASHA-accredited “designation,” but some schools will offer such concentrations or opportunities to earn a certificate in bilingual speech pathology.
 These programs vary greatly, so do your research to find a program that will help you gain the skills required to consider yourself a BSP.
-The ASHA code of ethics puts the responsibility on you to only claim that you are a BSP if you truly have the skills to do so.
-Learn more about bilingual speech pathology graduate programs.
+The ASHA code of ethics puts the responsibility on you to only claim that you are an MSP if you truly have the skills to do so.

 3. Check State and Local Requirements

 According to ASHA, regulations vary state-by-state for bilingual speech pathologists.
-Always check with your state’s certifying body to determine if there are additional requirements for BSPs in your state.
-Once you ensure you have the necessary skills to call yourself a BSP and meet any state requirements, it is time to self identify as a BSP.
+Always check with your state’s certifying body to determine if there are additional requirements for MSPs in your state.
+Once you ensure you have the necessary skills to call yourself a BSP and meet any state requirements, it is time to self-identify as an MSP.

-4. Self-Identify as a Bilingual Service Provider (BSP)
+4. Self-Identify as a Multilingual Service Provider (MSP)

 Sponsored online speech pathology programs